Summer Lawn Watering in Northern Virginia: How to Water Your Lawn Properly

 For details on how to recognize and deal with other summer lawn problems, see our article on lawn problems in northern Virginia.

-How to Properly Water Your Lawn in Summer
+How to Water Your Lawn Properly in Summer in Northern Virginia

 Always check the ground moisture before watering your lawn.
 Don’t just rely on conditions at the surface to determine whether or not your lawn needs water.
 Instead, use a probe to check deeper into the ground.
 Soil should be damp 6-12” below the surface to encourage a deeper (and more drought-resistant) root system for your turfgrass.